Cape Hatteras Lighthouse: Second lighthouse

-The National Park Service acquired ownership of the lighthouse when it was abandoned in 1935.
 Today the Coast Guard owns and operates the navigational equipment, while the National Park Service maintains the tower as a historic structure.
 The Hatteras Island Visitor Center, formerly the Double Keepers Quarters located next to the lighthouse, elaborates on the Cape Hatteras story and the lifestyle on the Outer Banks.
 Cape Hatteras Lighthouse, tallest in the United States, stands 208 ft from the bottom of the foundation to the peak of the roof.
 To reach the light, which shines 191 ft above mean high-water mark, requires climbing 268 steps.
 The construction order of 1,250,000 bricks was used in the construction of the lighthouse and principal keeper's quarters.
-The light is still active.
-Up until 1970 the light was still using its First Order Fresnel Lense.
-In 1970 it was replaced by a Aerobeacon.
-The light is used and maintained by the U.S Coast Guard as a Aid to Navigation, protecting Mariners from the icy depths of the Graveyard of the Atlantic.
-The active light can be seen from anywhere on Hatteras Island.
+The light is used and maintained by the U.S Coast Guard as an Aid to Navigation, protecting Mariners from the treacherous shoals of the Graveyard of the Atlantic.

 Relocation

 In 1999, with the sea again encroaching, the Cape Hatteras lighthouse had to be moved from its original location at the edge of the ocean to safer ground.
 Due to erosion of the shore, the lighthouse was just 15 ft from the water's edge and was in imminent danger.
 The move was a total distance of 2900 ft to the southwest, placing the lighthouse 1500 ft from the current shoreline.
 All other support buildings at the site were also moved at the same time.
 All support buildings were placed back in positions that maintained their original compass orientations and distance/height relationship to the lighthouse.
 International Chimney Corp. of Buffalo, New York was awarded the contract to move the lighthouse, assisted by, among other contractors, Expert House Movers.
 The move was controversial at the time with speculation that the structure would not survive the move, resulting in lawsuits that were later dismissed.
 Despite some opposition, work progressed and the move was completed on September 14, 1999.

 The Cape Hatteras Light House Station Relocation Project became known as "The Move of the Millennium."
 General contractor International Chimney and Expert House Movers won the 40th Annual Outstanding Civil Engineering Achievement Award from the American Society of Civil Engineers in 1999.
 The Cape Hatteras Lighthouse is one of the tallest masonry structures ever moved (200 feet tall and weighing 5,000 tons).